vmlrodrigues/curtaurl/INSTALLATION.md

 Example Linux command for generating a secure API key: `tr -dc A-Za-z0-9 </dev/urandom | head -c 128`.

-If no API key is provided, the website will still work, but it'll be a significantly worse experience if you try to use Chhoto URL from the CLI.
+If no API key is provided, the website will still work, but it'll be a significantly worse experience if you try to use CurtaURL from the CLI.

 ### `use_wal_mode` \#